Eebbu/Easty/items/report.md

     **Reasons**: We have three types of posts: Donate, Exchange and Wanted.
 Each type has specific functionalities.
 The factory pattern can be used to create an interface for creating instances of these different posts and uploading these posts’ details.
 By using this, we simplify the way to handle post creation and uploading posts.
 2. Factory – render scene

+3. Singleton Design Pattern:
+    **Objective** : We implemented singleton design pattern in the LoginUser class because there is only one instance of LoginUser required.
+    **Code Locations**: defined in [Class LoginUser, method getInstance, info and error](https://gitlab.cecs.anu.edu.au/u7705128/gp-24s1/-/blob/main/src/app/src/main/java/com/example/eatsy/LoginUser.java?ref_type=heads#L8-34).
-3. Singleton Design Pattern: We implemented singleton design pattern in the LoginUser class because there is only one instance of LoginUser required.
-This class is used for user information and error messages that can be helpful to debug and check errors.
+    **Reasons** : This class is used for user information and error messages that can be helpful to debug and check errors.
 <hr>

 ### Parser